What is Sensory Processing Disorder? Differentiating Between SPS and SPD

 Understanding the Difference: Sensory Processing Sensitivity vs. Disorder

-It’s important to realize that sensory processing sensitivity and sensory processing disorder are two different things.
+It’s important to realize that sensory processing sensitivity (the trait that highly sensitive people have) and sensory processing disorder are two different things.
 Sensory Processing Sensitivity is a temperament trait, while Sensory Processing Disorder is a neurological condition.
 Some children have more sensitive sensory systems, similar to how some people have naturally higher anxiety levels.

 Children with sensory processing sensitivity and children with SPD both experience stronger responses to sensory input.
 However, there’s a key difference: the impact on daily living.